 - 1/4 cup quick oats 22g (1 minute oats)

 - 1/2 tsp baking soda

 - Cut the butter into small chunks.
 Put in a medium bowl, add the maple syrup and sugar and cream them all together.

 - Add the egg and vanilla and blend in.

 - Add the flour, oats and baking soda and mix well then fold in the chocolate chips.

 - Lightly butter an 8in/20cm skillet (frying pan), add the batter and spread it out into a flat layer.
 Bake for approx 15-18 minutes until it looks evenly cooked on top (it should be dry to touch but not look too browned).
 Best served warm - great topped with ice cream.

-I’m sharing this as part of Christmas Cookie Week – see all the delicious cookie recipes being shared today and make sure you enter the giveaway!
+I’m sharing this as part of Christmas Cookie Week – unfortunately the giveaway has closed but you can see the delicious cookie recipes below:

 #ChristmasCookiesWeek Monday Recipes